ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 | November  |   2016 |      61.8883 |          57.3279 |     4.56045  |
 | December  |   2015 |      66.8321 |          67.2765 |     0.444369 |

+Our typical year forecast, in all it's light blue glory:

 ![Typical year forecast using the mean as a statistic.]({{ "/assets/typical-year/f2.png" }})

-We can compare this typical year forecast to actual historical prices:
+We can compare this typical year forecast to actual historical prices - for the years where we have sampled our typical month from, our forecast directly overlaps the historical data:

 ![Comparing our typical year forecast using the mean as a statistic to historical data.]({{ "/assets/typical-year/f3.png" }})